 If you are active duty or retired military, you should always ask if there is a military discount (be sure to carry your ID with you and have it available at check-in).
 Often the military discounts are among the best offered by hotels.
 Most of the major hotel chains offer military rates, though you may have to call the hotel directly, since these rates don’t show up on most of the hotel websites.
 Thanks to John G for the tip.

 Military, retired military and reserves can rent a “space available” condo at timeshare resort locations worldwide for only $369/week ($349 if booked online) through AFV Club.
 Because of the huge number of timeshares in Orlando, it’s not unusual to find availability through this organization.
 Note that your plans will probably have to be flexible since the condos often don’t become available until pretty close to the dates of travel.
 If you are not a member of the military but are a friend or family member of one, the military person can get you a gift certificate for $399.
 Thanks to Lisa S for info.

 Priceline is a service that allows you to bid on hotel rooms, airfares and rental cars.
 (Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to click on “Name Your Own Price” to get the real deals.)
-There are some amazing bargains to be had through Priceline and I use it myself to bid on hotels all the time!
-I always choose hotels in the 3 star or higher category, and I’ve never been disappointed.
+There are some amazing bargains to be had through Priceline, although we recommend always choosing hotels in the 3 star or higher category.

 If you use Priceline you won’t get to pick the exact hotel, and it’s critical to keep in mind that once you’ve made your bid, there is no going back.
 If it is accepted, you will be charged for the room immediately and there are no refunds or exchanges allowed.
 However, you can pick the general location (first choice is “Disney World Vicinity”) and the number of “stars” (ranging from 1-star up to Resort) — meaning the level of service and accommodations the hotel provides.